AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ### Connected Assets architecture {#connected-assets-architecture}

-Experience Manager allows you to connect a remote DAM deployment as a source to multiple Experience Manager Sites deployments.
-You can connect a maximum of four Sites deployments to a source remote DAM.
-However, you can connect a Sites deployment with only one remote DAM deployment.
+Experience Manager allows you to connect a remote DAM deployment as a source to multiple Experience Manager [!DNL Sites] deployments.
+You can connect a maximum of four [!DNL Sites] deployments to a source remote DAM.
+However, you can connect a [!DNL Sites] deployment with only one remote DAM deployment.

 The following diagrams illustrate the supported scenarios: